GeekStories/jobdirnz/README.md

 ## Contributors

-- Creator of API-Gen @geekstories
+- Creator of JobDir @geekstories

 ## Tools Used
   - Core: